JohnsonMasino/Setting_Up_Local_Server_-_Backing_Up_With_Google_Drive/README.md

 - Check for the crontab's execution permission, logging, syntax and environmental variables and see everything is set up fine.

+## STEP 8: Implement In Your Project
+Now you can implement in your project.

 #              REQUIREMENTS FOR THE AUTOMATIC BACKUP
 ## GOOGLE CLOUD CONSOLE ACCOUNT DETAILS:
 - Email, Username and Password of a google account for google console